-Stocks are likely to move to the upside in early trading on Friday on the heels of the release of an upbeat monthly jobs report.
-The major index futures are currently pointing to a notably higher open for the markets, with the Dow futures up by 82 points.
+After turning in a mixed performance last week, stocks may continue to experience choppy trading early on Monday.
+The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures up by just 2 points.